-Whichever style of edit I carry out, I leave no stone unturned and give you the full benefit of my experience and expertise.
-When an editor looks so intensively at your writing, it’s a recipe for a book you’ll be proud of.
+Whichever style of developmental edit I carry out, I leave no stone unturned and give you the full benefit of my experience and expertise.
+When an editor looks so intensively at your writing, the result is a book that doesn’t just live up to your initial vision, but surpasses it.

 Why work with a developmental editor?

-When you work with a developmental editor, you’re working with a very experienced and knowledgeable publishing professional.
+Developmental editors are experienced and knowledgeable publishing professionals.
 There are plenty of proofreaders and copy editors for hire, but far fewer developmental editors – it’s a specialist service that requires years of learning.
-So when you commission a developmental edit, you work side by side with someone who really knows how to write a great book.
-For authors, that proves to be reassuring, educative and, best of all, inspiring.
+So when you commission a developmental edit, you work with an editor who really knows how to write a great book, and is ready to show you how.

-Of course, this level of editing is not for the faint of heart: it’s a very detailed and invasive service that results in many revisions to the book.
+Of course, this level of editing is not for the faint of heart: it’s a very detailed and invasive service that leads to many revisions.
 The end result, though, is well worth the journey.

 My developmental editing service